 Since 2008, I have co-facilitated workshops in the community, and conducted research with the method of “body-mapping”.
-Body mapping is a visual, participatory, therapeutic arts research method.
-A typical body mapping session involves having one’s body traced, then drawing and writing about any cognitive, emotional, or physical experiences, in and around the body map (de Jager, Tewson, Ludlow, & Boydell, 2016).
+Body mapping is a visual, participatory, therapeutic arts research method, and a typical body mapping session involves having one’s body traced, then drawing and writing about any cognitive, emotional, or physical experiences, in and around the body map (de Jager, Tewson, Ludlow, & Boydell, 2016).

-I am continuing to study this arts-informed method, and its potential with digital technology.
+I am continuing to study this arts-based research method, and its potential with digital technology.
 The following are some examples of publications that grew out of this work.

 Click on the titles of each piece to go directly to the articles.

 Adèle de Jager, Anna Tewson, Bryn Ludlow, Katherine Boydell (2016)